 • Consider adding a bit of semi-permanent purple dye to your condition, so with every wash you will refresh your color.

-Fashion Tips for Lavender Hair
+Fashion Tips for Purple Hair

 Because purple is a secondary color, it is actually a lot easier to work with than primary colors like, blue or red!
 When putting together an outfit, after making the switch to purple hair, consulting the color wheel is important; however, you still have a ton of choices!